Summary

 Reviewing inside sales process examples is an invaluable learning experience for new teams.
-Throughout Bandalier’s experience building outsourced sales teams for start-ups, we’ve helped our clients refine their inside sales processes.
+Throughout Bandalier’s experience building outsourced sales teams for start-ups and scale-ups, we’ve helped our clients refine their inside sales processes.
 Today, we’ll share examples of how sales processes differ for SDRs and BDRs, along with our best practices.

-Sales development representatives and business development representatives complete similar tasks, but the terms are often used interchangeably by different organizations.
+Sales development representatives (SDR) and business development representatives (BDR) complete similar tasks, but the terms are often used interchangeably by different organizations.
 Before we dive into our process examples, let’s define each role.

 SDRs typically focus on cold outreach.
 They’ll identify new prospects and use multi-channel outreach to generate interest before pulling folks into your sales funnel.
 Once your SDR has connected with a prospect, they’ll make sure the person is a qualified lead, and schedule time for that prospect to meet with your sales team.